-To help with this, Enfield Adoption Service offers adoption assessments, counselling and support after placement, and help with contact arrangements.
+To help with this, Adopt London offers adoption assessments, counselling and support after placement, and help with contact arrangements.

 England and Wales have the same standards for all people wanting to adopt, whether intercountry or domestic.
 Each country overseas has its own standards and guidelines on who is eligible to adopt a child from their country.

-To apply for adoption overseas through Enfield, you need to:
+To apply for adoption overseas with Adopt London you need to:

-- be at least 21 and live in Enfield
+- be at least 21 and live in London

 - have the secure tenancy of a home big enough to care for a child as they grow